 36. These things happened so that the scripture might be fulfilled: “Not a bone of his shall be broken.”

-37. And again, another scripture says, “They shall look upon him whom they pierced.”
+37. And again, another scripture says, “They will look upon him whom they pierced.”

 ¶38.
 After these things, Joseph who was from Arimathaea, a disciple of Jesus, but secretly because of fear of the Jews, asked Pilate if he could take away the body of Jesus.
 And Pilate gave him permission.
 So, he came and took Jesus’ body away.